 Personnel Analyst II

-This examination is being given to establish an eligible list to fill future vacancies in the Human Resources Division.
+This examination is being given to fill one vacancy with the Human Resources Division's Risk/Leave Management Unit and to establish an eligible list to fill future vacancies.
 Resumes will not be accepted in lieu of an application.
 A completed application must be postmarked or received online by the final filing deadline.

 NOTE: All correspondences relating to this recruitment will be delivered via e-mail.
 The e-mail account used will be the one provided on your employment application during time of submittal.
 Please be sure to check your e-mail often for updates.
 If you do not have an e-mail account on file, Human Resources will send you correspondences via US Mail.